alejandrovrojas/prettier-plugin-groq/readme.md

 *[] | order(few asc, items desc)
 ```

-This is also done to prevent wrapping the order arguments _before_ wrapping the filter component in long queries:
+This is also done to prevent wrapping the `order` scope before wrapping the filter component in long queries:

 _Bad:_